WeiDUorg/weidu/README-WeiDU-Changes.txt

   * Add HANDLE_CHARSETS.
   * Actions missing from action.ids are printed as decimal numbers rather than hexadecimal ones.
+  * Fix bug that prevented WeiDU from finding files in the EEs' lang/ directory if the main game directory was something other than the directory WeiDU was running in.

 Version 236:
   * HANDLE_AUDIO and HANDLE_TILESETS delete the decompressed files